suxi1314/test_powergraph/sixty_second_test_of_daily_kos/README.md

 ## command line
 run.sh

-## On termination the system outputs:
+## The outputs are redirected to file:
 ### for each term the number of occurrences of that term that have been assigned to each topic
 word_counts.1_of_2
 word_counts.2_of_2